Waistline – Whittle It Away

 Most importantly, don’t tell yourself you’re on a diet, otherwise you’ll be fantasizing about caramel sundaes and piping-hot truffle frites.
 You can still indulge, but maybe not for a few weeks, and not more than once a week.

 If you’re not confident about making the right choices, Wimmer recommends getting your hands on a copy of Nancy Clark’s Sports Nutrition Guidebook (available on amazon.com).
-It’s worth the read for all who want to better control what they’re putting in their bodies.
+It’s worth the read for all who want to better control what they’re putting in their bodies and work on the waistline.

 And don’t forget to stay away from processed foods and to give your restaurant-dining budget a break for a month.
 There’s a much higher chance of overeating and drinking in a lively eatery with an expansive menu than in your own home.